Can You Stain Teak Wood? — Furniture, Fences, and More

 Prolongs Lifespan of Teak Wood

-If you don’t stain your teak wood, the moisture and water can easily penetrate through the grain, This makes the teak wood more vulnerable to damage and significantly reduces its lifespan.
+If you don’t stain your teak wood, the moisture and water can easily penetrate through the grain.
+This makes the teak wood more vulnerable to damage, significantly reducing its lifespan.

 Its natural oil and moisture can also dry faster and leave your teak wood dull and dry looking.
-So, it’s essential to stain your teak wood to help it be more durable and retain its natural beauty.
+So, it’s essential to stain your teak wood to boost its durability and retain its natural beauty.

 Versatility